Roman Polanski: Other allegations

 In October 2017, German actress Renate Langer told Swiss police that Polanski raped her in Gstaad when she was 15, in 1972.
-The same month, Californian artist Marianne Barnard accused Polanski of having sexually assaulted her in 1975, when she was 10 years old.
+The same month, American artist Marianne Barnard accused Polanski of sexually assaulting her in 1975, when she was 10 years old.

-In November 2019, French actress Valentine Monnier said Polanski violently raped her at a ski chalet in Gstaad in 1975.
+In November 2019, French actress Valentine Monnier said Polanski raped her at a ski chalet in Gstaad in 1975.